inpefess/gym-saturation/joss-paper/paper.md

 # Acknowledgements

 This work has been supported by the French government, through the 3IA Côte d'Azur Investments in the Future project managed by the National Research Agency (ANR) with the reference number ANR-19-P3IA-0002.
+This work was performed using HPC resources from GENCI-IDRIS (Grant 2021-AD011013125).

 # References